-However, there is little information available to young people about why CS is important and how to access opportunities that prepare them for college and career pathways into CS.
+There is little information available to young people about why Computer Science (CS) is important and how to access opportunities that prepare them for college and career pathways into CS.
 This is particularly true for girls and young people of color.
 Strong efforts to provide access, opportunities, and information about CS pathways at the K-12 level are needed to create a diverse, equitable, and welcoming tech industry.

-The group is looking to help students demystify the multitude of career pathways that require CS literacy.
+The group is working to help students demystify the multitude of career pathways that require CS literacy.
+It collaborates with CS4Philly to offer high quality CS activities to students with the School District of Philadelphia.
+The CS Workgroup is working, not olny to offer professional development for teachers, but also to help them get 7th-12th grade CS Certification.
 Members will also investigate creating a geospatial map of the CS programs and careers in Philadelphia.